iLanguage/iLanguage/README.md

 ## Getting Started
 ### On the server
-Install the module with: `npm install fielddb-glosser`
+Install the module with: `npm install fielddb-glosser --save`

 ```javascript
 var Glosser = require('FieldDBGlosser');